coralblocks/CoralRing/README.md

 The constructor of `NonBlockingConsumer` can take a _float_ argument `fallBehindTolerance` to specify the percentage of the ring capacity to fall behind before disconnecting.
 When it falls below that threshold then its `availableToPoll()` method returns `-1`.

-Unfortantely, although this will further reduce the chances for the consumer to read a corrupt message, it does not make it zero.
+Unfortantely, although this will further reduce the chances for the consumer to read a corrupt message, **it does not make it zero**.
 Theoretically, the slowness of the consumer is so _unpredictable_ that while it is reading a message there will always be a small chance that the producer is overwriting it.
 If we really want to eliminate this possibility completely we must use a _checksum_ for each message.

 ### Using a _checksum_ for each message